 - Handful fresh small basil leaves, or roughly torn large leaves

-- 2 ounces aged ricotta salata, finely grated (see note above)
+- 2 ounces aged ricotta salata, finely grated (see note)

 Heat 2 tablespoons olive oil in a 12-inch non-stick or cast iron skillet over medium heat until shimmering.
 Add as much eggplant as fits in a single layer and season with salt.
 Cook, shaking pan occasionally, until eggplant is well browned on both sides, about 10 minutes total.
 Transfer eggplant to a plate and set aside.
 Repeat with remaining eggplant, adding olive oil as necessary, until all eggplant is browned.